 FMM boasts some of the best engineering and naval architecture minds in the industry, a skilled, safe and motivated workforce, and a management team keenly focused on quality.
 The company is internationally recognized for innovative and highly efficient, modular, subassembly and assembly-line manufacturing techniques.
 This sophistication in construction methods has allowed Fincantieri Marinette Marine to build some of the most technologically advanced vessels on the planet.

 Fincantieri Marinette Marine’s performance on government contracts is impressive.
 Its portfolio includes the U.S. Navy’s Littoral Combat Ship, the improved Navy Lighterage System, mine countermeasure vessels and ocean tugs, as well as U.S. Coast Guard icebreakers, buoy tenders and response vessels.
 Because of its record of delivering ahead of schedule and within contracted costs, FMM has a long-standing relationship with the United States Navy and United States Coast Guard.

-Fincantieri Marinette Marine is part of the Fincantieri Marine Group, the United States division of Italian enterprise FINCANTIERI, one of the world’s largest shipbuilders with 20 shipyards on four different continents and employing nearly 20,000 shipbuilding professionals.
+Fincantieri Marinette Marine is part of the Fincantieri Marine Group, the United States division of Italian enterprise FINCANTIERI, one of the world’s largest shipbuilders with 20 shipyards on five different continents and employing nearly 20,000 shipbuilding professionals.
 The company has a history dating back 200 years and a track record of producing more than 7,000 ships.